cajacko/writing/writing/kill-the-dog.md

 ## Notes

 - Cut down, get to the point quicker.
-But may still need the story to lead into it.
+But may still need the story/context to lead into it.
 So how can that be trimmed?